Writing isn't always Flip-flops and Typewriters in the Park.

 This is what I believe to be true:

 - All people are of equal value and have equal right to express that value, responsibly.

 - Through education alone can we do so - as individuals and as a society.

-- Creativity and Creative Action are the only ways we can save the world.
+- Using Creativity and Creative Action, we might just be able to save the world.

 - It actually is our responsibility to do just that - no matter what life has thrown us or how uncomfortable it makes us.